No hurry as India’s inspirational centenarian wins gold

 She had no prior sporting experience before her son Gurdev Singh suggested she join him in competing on the international masters games circuit.

-“Man Kaur truly personifies the ‘sport for all’ philosophy which World Masters Games is all about and we are thrilled to have her here,” she told AFP.
+“Man Kaur truly personifies the ‘sport for all’ philosophy which World Masters Games is all about and we are thrilled to have her here,” she said.

 “I have no doubt that she and many of the other 24,905 athletes competing in these games are inspiring others to lead more active lifestyles and take up a sport.”